JNOSQL/jnosql-book/en/part4/chapter4_2_2.md

 ## Column Family Template

-This repository has the duty to be a bridge between the entity model and Diana to a column family.
+This template has the duty to be a bridge between the entity model and Diana to a column family.
 It has two classes `ColumnTemplate` and `ColumnTemplateAsync`, one for the synchronous and the other for the asynchronous work.

 #### ColumnTemplate

-The `ColumnTemplate` is the column repository for the synchronous tasks.
+The `ColumnTemplate` is the column template for the synchronous tasks.
 It has three components:

 * **ColumnEntityConverter**: That converts an entity to communication API, e.g., The Person to ColumnFamilyEntity.